tungnon/Resources/README.md

 ### Current roadmap
-The project is considered complete, and is now being maintained [here](https://github.com/ThanksFeanor/Resources) instead.
+The project is considered complete.

 #### Contact